luigifreda/pyslam/README.md

 * `main_slam.py` adds feature tracking along multiple frames, point triangulation and bundle adjustment in order to estimate the camera trajectory up-to-scale and a build a local map.
 It's still a VO pipeline but it shows some basic blocks which are necessary to develop a real visual SLAM pipeline.

 You can use this *'toy'* framework as a baseline to play with VO techniques or create your own (proof of concept) VO/SLAM pipeline in python.
 When you test it, please, consider that's intended as a simple *'toy'* framework, without any pretence of being considered peformant.
-Check the terminal warnings if you seesomething weird happening.
+Check the terminal warnings if you see something weird happening.

 **Enjoy it!**